-Gentle Reader: A recent conversation with a fellow writer has prompted me to give thought to what I might do with my time if I were to retire –and that won’t be any time soon!
-First, I still love what I do professionally and I now have a refreshed mortgage which is part of my Someday Retirement Plan.
+Gentle Reader: A recent conversation with a fellow writer has prompted me to give thought to what I might do with my time if I were to achieve a better balance in my life.

 However, I am prodded and perhaps a bit haunted by Shakespeare’s admonition about the responsibility of poets to both portray and confront the world.
 I know in my core that is what I am compelled to do.
 In the meantime, I scratch seeds of poems and poem parts on napkins and business cards—saved for another day.
 All too often, I turn my back on emergent poems leaving them to die of neglect.